Author: Bob Greenhalgh, BComm, CIM, CFP® – Certified Financial Planner®

 The lesson to be learned here is that it is very difficult, if not impossible, to perfectly time the market.
 Getting it wrong and missing the best days of market performance can be very costly to investors.
 This is why we recommend staying the course.
 Even through periods of higher market volatility, stick with your agreed upon strategic asset allocation (as long as it still matches with your financial goals) rather than trying to time the market.

-Singer Olfert Financial Group is an independent financial planning firm that offers holistic advice to clients based on their current goals and future aspirations.
+Connect Wealth is an independent financial planning firm that offers holistic advice to clients based on their current goals and future aspirations.
 We use well-established workflows and cutting edge technology to maximize financial efficiencies while simplifying the process for clients.
-Learn how you can maximize your financial opportunities at www.singerolfert.com
+Learn how you can maximize your financial opportunities at connectwealthp.wpengine.com